 Then roll each piece into a long doughy snake, on a greased surface.
 Some of the apples will pop out, but keep rolling and you’ll recollect them all.

 Lift the ends up to make a U shape.
 Twist and press the ends close to the bottom.
 Don’t worry if they are imperfect.
 Caramel Apple Soft Pretzels “pretty-up” as they bake.

-Quickly boil the Caramel Apple Soft Pretzels to create the “skin.”
+Quickly boil the Caramel Apple Soft Pretzel Recipe to create the “skin.”
 Then place them on cookie sheets and bake.

 Drizzle, Sprinkle, Devour.